whoward/docs/markdown/reference/test-configuration.md

 ## Mobile Testing Options

 ### Device Orientation
-By default, mobile emulators are run in portrait orientation.
+By default, mobile emulators and simulators are run in portrait orientation.
 You can also set them to landscape orientation.

 Key: `device-orientation`